red-catus/2024CyberDefenseChallenge.github.io/D2: RegEx, not Rejects!/Look for Insider Threats.md

 	• Python 3

 ### Files
-Found under D2: RegEx, not Rejects!
-Folder: snort.py
+snory.py is found in the directory: D2.
+RegEx, not Rejects!

 From <https://target.ctfd.io/challenges#D2.%20Look%20for%20Insider%20Threats-29>